Plex Responds, Will Allow Users To Opt Out Of Data Collection

 Plex has now just become untrusted

 Bet they loved the community calling them Nazis.
-(Score:2)
+(Score:1)

 But hey, the truth hurts.
 Act like one, get linked to them.